 In this guide, you’ll learn:

-- The exact meaning of FW in texting
+- The exact FW meaning in text messages

 2. What Does “FW Meaning in Text” Mean?